Houthi drones hit two Aramco plants, Saudis say fires contained | Devdiscourse

 FIRE AND SMOKE

-Tensions in the region have escalated in recent months after President Donald Trump pulled the United States out of a 2018 landmark international nuclear deal and extended economic sanctions on Iran.
+Tensions in the region have escalated in recent months after President Donald Trump pulled the United States out of an international nuclear deal and extended economic sanctions on Iran.
 The Houthis hit Shaybah oilfield last month and two oil pumping stations in May.
 Both attacks caused fires but did not disrupt production.

 The coalition has responded with airstrikes on Houthi targets in Sanaa and other areas held by the group, which controls most large urban centers in Yemen.
 The violence is complicating U.N.-led peace efforts to ease tensions between the Houthis and Saudi Arabia to pave the way for political talks to end the war, which has killed tens of thousands of people and pushed millions to the brink of famine.

+The Western-backed coalition intervened in Yemen to try to restore the internationally recognized government ousted from power in the capital Sanaa by the Houthis in late 2014.
 The Yemen conflict is widely seen as a proxy war between Saudi Arabia and Iran.
+The Houthis deny being puppets of Tehran and say they are fighting a corrupt system.

-Also Read: Saudi Aramco pursues IPO with local listing plan as lines up banks -sources
+Also Read: Saudi Aramco prepared for foreign float alongside main domestic listing

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)